ansys/pyfluent/doc/source/user_guide/solution.rst

 Applying Solution Settings
 ==========================
-PyFluent supports applying solution settings using the TUI API and the Settings API (Beta).
+PyFluent supports applying solution settings using the TUI API and :ref:`ref_settings`.

-PyFluent allows you to initialize and solve using the traditional Text User Interface (TUI) command-based infrastructure and the settings module (Beta).
+PyFluent allows you to initialize and solve using the traditional Text User Interface (TUI) command-based infrastructure and the settings module.

 Text User Interface (TUI) API
 -----------------------------